The Zimmer Program for partially hyperbolic actions: Consequences of assumptions in Theorem and Theorem

+The strategy of the proof is that first we will use the ``partially H\"older'' version of Theorem \ref{thm: livsic ph} to show that the measurable metric is $C^0$.
+The main step for this is Lemma \ref{coboundary lemma}.
+Then we will use this together with the higher rank assumption to improve the regularity of Oseledets splitting from continuous to H\"older.
+After that we use the H\"older version of Theorem \ref{thm: livsic ph} and Lemma \ref{coboundary lemma} to improve the regularity of the metric from continuous to partially H\"older.

-\bl The metric in the assumption of Theorem \ref{abelian} is H\"older continuous (within each Oseledec subspace). \el \begin{proof} By Lemma \ref{lem: hder conf str} the Oseledec subspaces and measurable conformal structures in the assumption of Theorem \ref{abelian} are actually H\"older.
-As a consequence, to show our lemma we have to solve some cocycle equations.
+By Lemma \ref{lem: hder conf str} the Oseledets subspaces in the assumption of Theorem \ref{abelian} actually coincide with partially H\"older ones (which we still denote by $E^\lambda$) almost everywhere.
 We fix a smooth background metric on $X$.
-It induces a H\"older continuous metric $g_\lambda$ within each Oseledec subspace $E^\lambda$, then $g_\lambda$ induces a H\"older continuous volume form $\nu_{\lambda}$ within $E^\lambda$.
-For any $a\in A$, if we let $q(x,a):=\rm{Jac}_{\nu_\lambda}(Da|_{E^\lambda})$, then $q$ is H\"older continuous.
-Moreover we have
+It induces a partially H\"older metric $g_\lambda$ within each Oseledets subspace $E^\lambda$.
+Then $g_\lambda$ induces a partially H\"older volume form $\nu_{\lambda}$ within $E^\lambda$.
+For any $a\in \mathbb R^k$, if we let